On Presbyterians and Infant Dedication

 First, the crux of the matter is the relationship of infant dedication to the ordinary parts of worship established by God.
 All of us subscribe to the same confessional standard, which we affirm as containing the system of doctrine found in scripture.
 WCF 21.1 and 21.5, as well as WLC 108-109, state that we may only worship God as he has prescribed in his word.
 Robertson’s assertion that, “[Infant dedication] is not a new ‘liturgical rite’ and no more an element in the corporate worship of God than communion seasons, question meetings, fast days, precentors, and children’s talks” is begging the question and is an assertion rather than an argument.
 Whether infant dedication is an appropriate element of worship is precisely the question.

 Our confessional standards do not recognize infant dedication as something prescribed by God.
-While it can be argued that the Standards do not contain an exhaustive list of appropriate elements of worship, and therefore perhaps infant dedication is acceptable in worship, it is clear that infant dedication in a worship service is not an “accident of nature”as the Reformers put it, as is the time of day that a church meets.
+WCF 21.5 and WLC 108 list out what we believe are the biblically prescribed elements of worship (compare with the Westminster Directory for Public Worship), and infant dedications are absent.
+It is also clear that ceremony of infant dedication in a worship service is not an “accident of nature” as the Reformers put it, as is the time of day that a church meets or the items Robertson lists.
 And it should be clear that congregants who are requesting infant dedication are doing so rather than have their children baptized; that is precisely what Robertson was showing in his initial post on the topic.
 In my own congregation there are a number of Baptists who attend.
 When they have children and I ask if they intend to have them baptized the answer is always, “No, we’re going to have them dedicated instead.”
 It is possible that the dynamics at St. Peter’s are different than in my own congregation, but my guess is that families there are wanting their children dedicated as an alternate to baptism, which is what is actually happening in practice.
 They are not having their infants baptized, they are having them dedicated.
 I commend Robertson for making it clear to his parishioners that infant dedication is not baptism, but of course Baptists already believe that.
 To be clear then: infant dedication, which the Standards do not recognize as prescribed by God, is being done instead of an element of worship that is commanded.

 Second is the matter of conscience and freedom.
 Robertson has cited Romans 14:23 on multiple occasions, “For whatever does not proceed from faith is sin,” as a justification for not requiring Baptist parents to have their children baptized.
-I’m not convinced that the context of Romans 14 and 15, where Paul is encouraging those with doubts about unimportant issues like food and drink to refrain if their conscience is harmed, is applicable to an element of worship that God commands.
-Or to put that another way, “it is a great sin to condemn or neglect this ordinance” (WCF 28.5).
+The context of Romans 14 and 15, where Paul is encouraging those with doubts about unimportant issues like food and drink to refrain if their conscience is harmed, is not applicable to an element of worship that God commands.
+Or to put that another way, “it is a great sin to condemn or neglect this ordinance [of baptism]” (WCF 28.5).
 Christian parents sin when they refuse to have their children baptized.
-To be clear, there are not the sacraments of infant baptism and baptism, but the sacrament of baptism to be administered to converts and the children of believers.
-Contra Robertson’s point in his first post, “The Confession of Faith does not say that neglecting infant baptism is a serious sin; it does say that neglecting the ordinance of baptism is a serious sin,” the Confession has not only converts, but Christian parents in mind, when it says that it is sinful to neglect the sacrament of baptism.
+To be clear, there are not the two sacraments of infant baptism and baptism, but the single sacrament of baptism to be administered to converts and the children of believers.
+Contrary to Robertson’s point in his first post, “The Confession of Faith does not say that neglecting infant baptism is a serious sin; it does say that neglecting the ordinance of baptism is a serious sin,” the Confession has not only converts, but Christian parents in mind, when it says that it is sinful to neglect the sacrament of baptism.

 That does not mean that a church should excommunicate those parents or bar them from membership.
 But insisting that if these Baptist parents yielded their children out of pressure rather than belief is wrong, but not actually baptizing their children is not sin, is putting these parents into a catch-22 scenario.
 Whatever they do, somehow they are sinning, either by violating their faith, or by neglecting the sacrament.
-I am not sure how obedience to God can be called sinful just because someone does not have faith on the issue, though WCF 16 has some thoughts on the issue.
+The act of obedience to God is not sinful just because someone does not have faith on the topic, though WCF 16 has some thoughts on the issue.
 I don’t know how Robertson navigates that pastorally, and I don’t envy him.
 I will note that Levy’s concern that practicing both infant dedication and baptism would correspond to an à la carte consumeristic approach to church is something that I have observed in my own denomination.
 But an observation about correlation does not necessarily imply a slippery slope of causation, though I do find it a cause for concern.

 Now, Robertson has characterized Levy and others as inconsistent if they do not enact church discipline upon parents who decline to have their children baptized.
 That is a powerful point.
 And the answer lies in the issue of freedom of conscience that Robertson raises.
 Our confessional standards leave a significant amount of room for discretion on how to navigate the maintenance of church government and discipline (WCF 30, WLC 108).
 Discipline does not need to be punitive at every step, but can be the process by which Christian character is formed.
 Robertson’s point about the faith of the Baptists is also very strong, and not inconsequential.
 It can be simultaneously true that parents are sinning by neglecting to have their children baptized, and out of respect for their faith and goodwill differences in interpretation, discipline can be admonition and encouragement rather than censure and excommunication.
 Our shared confession leaves substantial room for differences in application on this point.